jugalsuthar4/planet-webapp-task/README.md

 ## API Integration

 API calls are managed in the `src/actions/` folder.
 Each file in this folder handles specific actions related to user management and API requests.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
-Ensure that your code adheres to the project's coding standards and includes tests where applicable.